genesis-community/genesis/docs/writing-a-hooks-new.md

 based on a YAML-based set of questions specified in the `kit.yml` metadata file.
 Now, we have `hooks/new`.

+Jump to the bottom for additions as of v2.6.13

 If it exists, the `new` hook is executed whenever an operator tries to configure a brand new Genesis environment via `genesis new`.
 It is the hook's job to prompt the user for whatever